yorickpeterse/openflow/README.md

 Enter "OpenFlow": a program written in [Inko](https://inko-lang.org/) that takes over control of the DF/QF system in an attempt to work around these issues.
-Instead of using a single CO2 sensor, it uses [MoreSenso CO2 sensors](https://moresense-nl.com/MoreSense-MS-02/index.php/) for each room, and [Philips Hue motion sensors](https://www.philips-hue.com/en-us/p/hue-motion-sensor/046677570972) for
+Instead of using a single CO2 sensor, it uses [MoreSense CO2 sensors](https://moresense-nl.com/MoreSense-MS-02/index.php/) for each room, and [Philips Hue motion sensors](https://www.philips-hue.com/en-us/p/hue-motion-sensor/046677570972) for